HappySeaFox/tht/README.md

 - Up to 8 ticker lists with priorities
 - Styles

+## Finviz notice

+Finviz requires having an Elite account in order to give access to filters (new highs and lows etc.).
+You can enter your Elite account credentials in `Top toolbars -> Add tickers -> Add from Finviz -> Customize -> Access`.

 ## Outdated features

 THT is not maintained anymore.
 The following features no longer work correctly.